Kurt Kitayama betting profile: Sony Open in Hawaii - PGA TOUR

 Kitayama's advanced stats and rankings

-- Kitayama posted a Strokes Gained: Off-the-Tee average of 0.524 in his past five tournaments.
+- Kitayama posted a Strokes Gained: Off-the-Tee average of 0.524 in his past five tournaments, demonstrating strong tee shot performance.

-- In terms of Strokes Gained: Approach the Green in his past five tournaments, Kitayama sported a 0.398 mark.
+- In terms of Strokes Gained: Approach the Green, Kitayama showed a 0.398 mark in his past five starts.
+He has been effective with his iron play leading into greens.

-- Around the green, Kitayama delivered a 0.056 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Kitayama averaged -0.177 Strokes Gained: Putting in his past five tournaments.
+- On the greens, Kitayama delivered a -0.177 Strokes Gained: Putting mark in his past five tournaments, indicating some challenges with his putting stroke.

 All stats in this article are accurate for Kitayama as of the start of the Sony Open in Hawaii.